4d/docs/website/translated_docs/de/Debugging/debugger.md

     The value of the `$a` variable is now 1.
 The `$b` variable is not yet initialized, but it is displayed because it is used in the line to be executed.

 3. You click the **Step Over** button again.
 The program counter is now set on the line with c:=a+b.
-At this point the Line Objects theme displays:
+At this point the Line Objects theme displays: At this point the Line Objects theme displays:

     | $c | Undefiniert |
     | -- | ----------- |